progamingman345/Snake-Bot/README.md

-# Snake-Bot
-It is a code that will make a snake game works on replit
+This is a snake bot you want to find a code for a snake bot your in the correct code